Restaurant Neni Vienna © Österreich Werbung / Lammerhuber

 Schmäh: A Lesson in Austrian Humour

-From the polished society of the ball room to the jovial crowd of the alpine hut, Austrians are proud of their Schmäh.
-This word has many meanings like a sense of a humour and wit.
+From the polished society of the ball room to the jovial crowd at the alpine hut, Austrians are proud of their Schmäh; a word of many meanings.

-It is a good-natured yet snide kind of banter with a subversive historical background: Schmäh has its roots below stairs, originating from servants' mockery of the high-strung, pseudo-courtly lifestyle of their burgeois masters.
+Schmäh is a good-natured yet snide kind of banter with a subversive historical background.
+It has its roots below stairs, originating from servants' mockery of the high-strung, pseudo-courtly lifestyle of their burgeois masters.
 Part melancholy, part comedy, it often mixes gallantry with persiflage, flattery with ridicule.

-Every region and every Austrian has a unique type of Schmäh.
-It is sometimes mistaken for moodiness or impertinence, but it has always been a friendly, ironic sort of naughtiness, with very simple rules of engagement: roll with the punches and enjoy a harmless - if slightly anarchic - battle of the wits.
+Every region and every individual in Austria has a unique type of Schmäh.
+It is sometimes mistaken for moodiness or impertinence, but it has always been a friendly, ironic sort of naughtiness, with very simple rules of engagement.
+Roll with the punches and enjoy a harmless - if slightly anarchic - battle of the wits.